f4exb/sdrangel/sdrgui/device/readme.md

 <h3>A.3: Change device</h3>

-Opens a dialog that lets you choose a different devuce
+Opens a dialog that lets you choose a different device

 ![Main Window sampling devices dialog](../../doc/img/MainWindow_SDDialog.png)